Aktobe: Trade and services

 The main trading floors in the city for a long time remained markets (bazaars), the number of which reached 28 in 2014.
 The largest of these are the Shygys and Central markets.
 The city administration is working on the opening of communal mini-markets for the products of local producers and gardeners-summer residents.

 The annual growth in retail turnover remains.
 If in 2012 and 2013 it reached 309.3 and 317.9 billion tenge, respectively, then in 2015 it rose to 391.8 billion tenge.

 Since the 2000s, there has been a trend of re-equipping open-air bazaars into indoor pavilions and the construction of shopping and entertainment centers.
 In 1998, the Bayzharkinov entrepreneurs built one of the first major shopping centers in the city - Nurdaulet.
 In the following years, several more shopping and entertainment centers appeared: Mega Shygys (2002), Alatau (2007), KeruenCity (2009, formerly Mega Aktobe), Alia Bazary (2011, formerly Alia Center "), CITY Shopping Center (2015).

-At present, there are two large supermarket chains in the city - Anvar and Dina.
-The first hypermarket in Aktobe was "Olzha" (6500 m2), which opened in 2009.
-In 2011, the second Olzha hypermarket was opened, which occupied the entire first floor (5500 m2) of a large shopping center, built on the site of the Aliya market.
-In the same year, the Dina chain opened its own hypermarket with an area of 7500 m2, and at the end of 2015, the Anwar chain also opened a hypermarket.
-The "Olzha" hypermarkets, which became the first of their kind not only in Aktobe, but throughout Western Kazakhstan, are now closed.
+There is a wholesale center supermarket "Dastarkhan".